Advice and guidance for healthcare practitioners on the health needs of migrant patients.

 - any co-existing conditions a patient may have

-These conditions remain chargeable.
-Under the Charging Regulations, the duty is on NHS Trusts to assess, based on the views of clinicians, what treatment for COVID-19 is exempt or chargeable.
+These conditions remain chargeable, unless the individual is exempt.
+Under the charging regulations, the duty is on NHS trusts to assess, based on the views of clinicians, what treatment for COVID-19 is exempt or chargeable.

 Accessing COVID-19 vaccination without an NHS number